Suspended: Nick Smith hits back at 'bully' Speaker after getting the boot

-Nelson MP Nick Smith has been suspended from Parliament for 24 hours after Trevor Mallard "named" Smith, prompting the senior National MP to suggest Mallard was a "bully."
+Nelson MP Nick Smith has been suspended from Parliament for 24 hours after Trevor Mallard "named" Smith, prompting the senior National MP to suggest Mallard was a "bully".

 The dispute between Smith and Mallard happened in the last question of the day in

-Question Time when he was questioning Police Minister Stuart Nash about the death of Matthew Dow, aged 23, who was was killed at Appleby on New Years Eve in 2017 by a driver high on meth and cannabis.
+Question Time when he was questioning Police Minister Stuart Nash about the death of Matthew Dow, 23, who was was killed at Appleby on New Years Eve in 2017 by a driver high on meth and cannabis.

 Smith said Nash had told Dow's mother, Karen Dow, and himself last year that Cabinet had approved a discussion document on the introduction of testing for drugged driving and it would be released in the new year.